bedwar2/lodash-playground/README.md

 # Lodash-playground

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 The intent is examples using Lodash with React.
+If you are a React developer trying to learn Lodash, following these examples is a great way to learn.

 ## Available Scripts